The screen doesn't turn off during a call when you hold the phone close to your face

 To download and install a system update wirelessly

-- If you are using a device with multiple users, make sure you are logged in as the owner.
+- If you use a device with multiple users, make sure you are logged in as the owner.

 - Make sure your device is connected to the internet.
-It's recommended to use a Wi-Fi network instead of a mobile network to download new software so that you can avoid data traffic costs.
+It's recommended to use a Wi-Fi® network instead of a mobile network to download new software to avoid data traffic costs.

 - Find and tap Settings → System → Advanced → Software update → SYSTEM.